The Solid Protocol

 WebID

-A WebID is a HTTP URI denoting an agent, for example a person, organisation, or software [WEBID].
+A WebID is an HTTP URI denoting an agent, for example a person, organisation, or software [WEBID].
 When a WebID is dereferenced, server provides a representation of the WebID Profile in an RDF document [RDF11-CONCEPTS] which uniquely describes an agent denoted by a WebID.
-The WebID Profile can be used by controlling agents to link with others to grant access to identity resources as they see fit.
-WebIDs are an underpinning component in the Solid ecosystem and are used as the primary identifier for users and client application.
+WebIDs are an underpinning component in the Solid ecosystem and are used as the primary identifier for users and applications.

 Authentication